Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/12 Chapter-10 The Ruins Of Berez.md

 ### U5.
 Marina's Monument

 Strahd had this monument erected after Marina's death.
 The monument is hidden in the marsh, and the characters aren't likely to find it on their own unless they scour the area thoroughly.
 If they lay Burgomaster Ulrich's spirit to rest (see area U2), it points them to this location before fading away.
 Without Ulrich's guidance, the characters must enter the square in which the monument is located and search that area.
-A character who searches the area for 10 minutes can make a DC 15 Wisdom (Perception) check, finding the monument on a success.
+A character who searches the area for 10 minutes can make a DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, finding the monument on a success.
 If the monument isn't found, the check can be repeated after another 10 minutes of searching.

 The following boxed text assumes that the characters have met [[4.
 World Almanac/NPCs/Ireena Kolyana.md\|Ireena Kolyana]].
 If they have not, don't read the sentence that mentions her.